 In case you haven't noticed, I've been running a little contest here for the past two weeks that revolves around the College World Series.
-Seventeen people have already entered and have a tiny head start.
+Twelve people have already entered and have a tiny head start.
 But, it is not too late to get in on the action.
 There are plenty more points to be earned and no one is even close to locking this thing up yet.
 So here is all you have to do- fill out a College World Series bracket.

 Keep in mind that this bracket is nothing like filling out a March Madness bracket.
 The reason for that is because of the loser's bracket.
 But, I am going to try to make this as simple as I can.
 Here is my homemade bracket.
 Click on it to hopefully see a bigger view.

 Here is a how the bracket breaks down.
-There are two groups in the bracket- A and B. Each group has six games is it.
+There are two groups in the bracket- A and B. Each group has six games in it.
 All you have to do is guess who is going to win each of the games as they advance towards the championship round.

 At that point, there will be one team left in the group that is 2-0 (winner of game 3) and one that is 2-1 (winner of game 5).
 Those two teams play in game 6, which is an elimination game.
 If the 2-0 team loses, they play a game 7 and the winner advances to the championship.
 If the 2-0 team wins game 6, they go straight to the championship without game 7.
 BUT, for the sake of this bracket, I am going to count it as one game.
 Just pick who you think is going to advance.
 It doesn't matter how they do it.
 I am going to call it game 6/7.

 After that, you should have a team advancing out of group A. Do the same for group B. Those two teams are your final teams.
 In the CWS, they play a best of three series for the championship.
 Pick who you think will win it all and if they will win it in two games or three.
 Then, for a tie breaker, guess how many runs will be scored in the championship series (the final two or three games).